 The idea of an international independent research and knowledge centre focusing on intervention and implementation research in low- and middle-income countries was fostered through talks between Denmark and the World Bank during fall 2017 and spring 2018.
-At a meeting in March 2018, it was decided to pursue the idea further and explore if Denmark could initiate and host such a centre given its long history of working in ‘One Health’.
-Using the One Heath strategy, Denmark was among the drivers behind the abandoning of use of growth promoters.
+At a meeting in March 2018, it was agreed that there was an unmet need in this area and therefore it was important to pursue the idea further and explore if Denmark could initiate and host such a centre given its long history of working in ‘One Health’.
+Using the One Heath strategy, Denmark was among the drivers behind banning the use of growth promoters in animal production.
 Furthermore, based on close collaboration between farmers, veterinarians and the authorities, Denmark has achieved a minimum use of antibiotics, while at the same time expanding its animal production.

-In November 2018 the Danish government announced its ambition to establish ICARS and the Danish Ministry of Health and the Danish Ministry of Environment and Food signed a Memorandum of Understanding (MoU) with CGIAR, thereby initiating collaboration on the development of interdisciplinary solutions to antimicrobial resistance (AMR), including the establishment of ICARS.
+In November 2018, the Danish Government announced its ambition to establish ICARS.
+The Danish Ministry of Health and the Danish Ministry of Environment and Food signed a Memorandum of Understanding (MoU) with CGIAR, thereby initiating collaboration on the development of interdisciplinary solutions to antimicrobial resistance (AMR), including the establishment of ICARS.

 Since then, ICARS has defined its strategy and goals, entered in a number of implementation partnerships and signed MoUs for projects with Vietnam and Georgia, while initiating discussions with several other countries.
 The Secretariat has grown into a dynamic international team, including staff members from over 10 different countries, and will continue to expand in the coming years.